-Career paths in the IT industry can be broadly classified into the two main fields of hardware and software.
-Under hardware, you have manufacturing, maintenance, research and development, and management.
+Career paths in IT industry can be broadly classified into two main fields of hardware and software.

-Systems analysts examine existing IT systems and write requirement for new ones.
-They analyse how well software, hardware and the wider IT system fir the business needs of their employer or of a client and write requirements for new systems.
+Systems analysts examine existing IT systems and mark requirement for new ones.
+They analyse how well software, hardware and the wider IT system fit in the business needs of their employer or of a client and mark on the requirements for new systems.
 They may also help implement them, train users and monitor their effectiveness.
 Travel is a key feature of the job as the majority of work is undertaken at clients’ premises.

-Business analysts are equally happy talking with technology people, business managers and end users.
-They identify opportunities for improvement to processes and business operations using information technology.
-The role is project based and begins with analysing a customer’s needs, gathering and documenting requirements and creating a project plan to design the resulting technology solution.
+Business analysts are equally happy interacting people associated with technology business managers and end users.
+They identify opportunities for improvement in business operations using information technology.
+The role is project based and begins with analysing a customer’s needs, gathering and documenting requirements and creating a project plan to design the resulting technological solution.

 IT support analysts provide technical set-up, support and advice to IT users via email, phone, social media and in person.
 They either provide support within a particular organisation or to external businesses, customers of a particular product or on an ad hoc basis.
 For example, there is a growing market for on-demand services for home and office tech repair, set-up and troubleshooting.